 Installing WordPress manually consists of three basic steps:

 - Upload the WordPress files to your server

 These steps remain unchanged in almost any WordPress setup – be it shared hosting, managed WordPress hosting or an offline setup.
 Of course, the complexity would increase with managed hosting, but we won’t have to worry about that now, would we?
 (Hint: Because it’s a managed service!)

 In this tutorial we’re going to install WordPress manually using cPanel.
 Then, as a bonus, we’ll also show you how to use an automated script installer (Softaculous) to install WordPress in the same shared hosting server.

-With the advent of cPanel, a lot of our work has been reduced – which is an amazing thing.
-Almost every shared hosting provider that you find today will include a licence of cPanel in your hosting account.
-If you manage to find that doesn’t offer cPanel, you’re better off going with a different hosting company.
-Okay, so let’s break down this tutorial.
-We’ll first list the prerequisites and then move on to the major tasks.
+With the advent of cPanel, a lot of our work has been reduced.
+Almost every shared hosting provider that you find today will include a license of cPanel in your hosting account.
+If you manage to find that doesn’t offer cPanel, you’re better off going with one of the best WordPress hosting companies.

 - We assume you’re on a shared host with cPanel installed.
 If you’re having a hard time deciding which shared host to go for, you could try BlueHost.

 - You have FTP access to your public_html directory.
 This is the folder that will hold the WordPress installation files.

 - You have a standard database like MySQL.

 - You have downloaded the wordpress.zip file and are able to extract the contents.